paulbrodersen/somnotate/README.md

 For each data set, the spreadsheet details a number of properties, as well as the paths to the corresponding input and output files.
-By accessing these parameters via a spreadsheet, the user does not have to manually provide these arguments repeatedly to each script in the pipeline.
+By providing these parameters via a spreadsheet, the user does not have to manually provide these arguments repeatedly to each script in the pipeline.
 Furthermore, it ensures that the arguments remain consistent across tasks.